Learn about the importance of teeth cleaning for pets in Jacksonville, FL animal hospital

 What can happen to a pet’s teeth?

-Just like human patients, pet patients may experience conditions such as dental decay and periodontal disease.
+Just like human clients, pet clients may experience conditions such as dental decay and periodontal disease.
 Dental decay can eat away at the teeth and require the pets to have their teeth extracted.
 Periodontal disease can result in bone loss, which causes teeth to become loose over time.
 By taking care of the pet’s teeth and gums, pet parents are taking a proactive approach for their pet and making wise decisions for preventative care.
 In some of the worst cases, our team will have to extract teeth.
 This can affect the way a pet eats, and many of these pets that have a substantial number of teeth removed from the mouth may need to start enjoying wet food instead of dry food.
 We work directly with pet parents to help them make the best decision for their furry friend and invest wisely in their overall health and wellness.
 Periodontal health should be one of the first and foremost treatment solutions requested for dogs and cats.

 How long does a dental cleaning take?